spacexengineer/simpleTaskList/README.md

 In addition to the standard scripts that come with Create React App, you can see basic components with Storybook.
-There's a lot more we can add, but I'm just rendering the component to show what library is capable of :)
+There's a lot more we can add, but I'm just rendering the component to show what the library is capable of :)

 ### `yarn storybook`